 It’s not for the bulk of your BitCoin.

 There is no one wallet with every single feature you need or want.
 Just like guns, your best friends may have wallets that are great for them, though not for you.
 The timeless struggle is balancing ease of use, security, and functionality.

 I advocate having two wallets on your phone, the wallets should be complete opposites, and not being afraid to experiment with other wallets until you find the right pair for you.

 No, we’re not done.

-Once you have everything above sorted out, use the same criteria of balancing ease of use, security, and functionality to find a Desktop Wallet where you download to your computer, where you will store the bulk of your BitCoin, in private.
+Once you have everything above sorted out, use the same criteria of balancing ease of use, security, and functionality to find a Desktop Wallet where you download to your computer, where you will store the majority of your BitCoin, in private.